gilbox/css-bliss/README.md

 - **Restrictions:**
      - Placeholders may only be declared inside of [Modules](#module).
      - [Modules](#module) may only use placeholders declared inside of them.
-     - A placeholder declared inside of a [Modules](#module) may not be used anywhere else.
+     - A placeholder declared inside of a [Module](#module) may not be used anywhere else.

 The [next section](#extend) discusses why we should avoid using `@extend`.
 However if we do use `@extend` despite our trepedations, we will try to restrict its use to placeholders.
 And as we should with any `@extend`ed class, **keep `%placeholders` flat**, [here's why](http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html).